souvikcodefrags/mycode/Readme.md

-# mycode
+# MyCodeFragments
-just for my code fragments
+These are code fragments that I came accross and though of keeping somewhere.

 Today I gave code test at Agilysis.
 One of the question was,
 #### count the frequency of characters in a given string.